LemmyNet/lemmy-docs/src/users/02-media.md

 Since Lemmy doesn't host large videos or other media, users can share files using [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) links.
 In BitTorrent, files are shared not by a single user, but by _many users_ at the same time.
 This makes file sharing efficient, fast, and reliable, as long as several sources are sharing the files.

 Lemmy supports posting torrent magnet links (links that start with `magnet:`) in the post _URL_ field, or as Markdown links within comments.
+You can get a magnet link by clicking _copy magnet link_ in your torrent app.

 With this, Lemmy can serve as an alternative to centralized media-centric services like YouTube and Spotify.